openstack-archive/infra-manual/doc/source/creators.rst

   requireChangeId = true
   requireContributorAgreement = true

-Note that this is mandatory for all official projects in the openstack namespace and should also be set for projects that want to become official.
+Note that this is mandatory for all official OpenStack projects and should also be set for projects that want to become official.

 Creation of Tags
 ~~~~~~~~~~~~~~~~